World Mission Month

 A direct way to help missions around the world is through Missio, a connection with Pope Francis' missions around the world.

-You can choose the project to which you would like to contribute, whether it's building a greenhouse in Kenya or growing a parish farm in the Philippines.
+You can choose the project to which you would like to contribute, whether it's assisting religious sisters as they combat COVID-19 in Kenya, supporting a children's village in El Salvador, or growing a parish farm in the Philippines.
 Learn more and Donate today.

 CRS Downloadable Prayer Book